Coital failure

 Some infertile couples may experience difficulty in having a baby because of coital difficulty or inappropriate timing of sexual intercourse (infrequent intercourse or intercourse mainly at the beginnings and the ends of the womans menstrual cycle).
 Coital difficulty may also result after a sexually active couple has been labeled infertile.
 For some couples, sexual intercourse becomes a necessity rather than a natural love making experience.
 Infertility investigations itself can be very stressful to the couple.

 Many men and women suffer for years without seeking advice and help.
 This is often because they are unaware that in most cases, treatment may help.
 Some do not know whom to turn to for advice and others are too embarrassed to seek help.
+Patient may not disclose the full extent of his or her sexual difficulties because of feeling of shame or fear of hurting his or her partner feelings.

 If the cause of coital failure is predominantly physical, normal sexual activities are unlikely to be restored without some form of medical or surgical treatment.